MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/unix-linux-process.md

 The  **UNIX/Linux Process Monitoring**  template is useful for monitoring any application as monitoring processes is typically critical to the health of the application.

-## Monitoring Performed by the UNIX/Linux Process Monitoring Template
+## Monitoring performed by the UNIX/Linux process monitoring template

 The following table shows the monitoring activity that the  **UNIX/Linux Process Monitoring** template performs.